Divya-1D/Mid-Term-React/README.md

 Navbar is added using "Material UI"
 That basically navigates to the page : Home and Saved Notes

-### 2 more components are added to the project namely : Navbar and Drawer
+### 3 more components are added to the project namely : Navbar and Drawer,Add
 ### And 2 pages for giving the routes to the application
 ### Few styling are giving by material UI
+### Can be tested successfully with POSTMAN and NEWMAN

 # Getting Started with Create React App